 If deforestation, intensive animal farming and wildlife trade are the matches that ignite pandemic fires, the fuel that sustains the fire is globalisation and the growing concentration of people in cities, says Aaron Bernstein.
 An example is the global spread of SARS-CoV-2, very unlikely half a century ago, when there was not even an airport in Wuhan.

 “Zoonotic pathogens do not typically seek us out nor do they stumble onto us by pure coincidence“.
 It’s about the opening of several channels of access to viruses from the animal world, through an aggressive transformation of the ecosystems, writes journalist Ferris Jabr in an article in The New York Times, using fascinating examples, some little known, to support this idea.

 COVID-19 is just a warning that we cannot continue like this.
-No plant or animal in the wild depends on man to survive, but the reciprocal is not valid.
-So, the more we destroy the natural world, the closer we get to the point where we “literally change earth into a spaceship in which our hands are on the controls, moment by moment, of all the necessities of human life”, as biologist Edward Wilson said.
-The alternative, Wilson wrote, is far easier: let the planet breathe at its own pace, grateful for the millions of species that help us, willingly, without levying taxes.
+No plant or animal in the wild depends on man to survive, but the inverse is not true.
+So, the more we destroy the natural world, the closer we get to the point where we “literally change earth into a spaceship in which our hands are on the controls, moment by moment, of all the necessities of human life”, writes biologist Edward Wilson.
+The alternative, says Wilson, is far easier: let the planet breathe at its own pace, grateful for the millions of species that help us, willingly, without levying taxes.

 Carmen Lăiu is a writer for ST Network and Semnele timpului.